-The Meraquas of Irvine are proud to have a strong team of dedicated and highly credentialed coaches with extensive experience in coaching and judging.
+The Meraquas of Irvine is proud to have a strong team of dedicated and highly credentialed coaches with extensive experience in coaching and judging.

 Irene Hawes has had an extensive career in synchronized swimming from three time National Champion at The Ohio State University, to celebrated coach and highly esteemed judge in the synchro world, most recently culminating in the pinnacle event of this sport, to be THE JUDGE representing the United States at the 2016 Summer Olympic Games in Rio.